Skara Brae (HY232188), by the shore of the Bay of

 of the houses have a layer of blue clay in the bottom course which

 and perhaps a freshwater loch behind the dunes.
 The village would have

-been behind this lagoon amid pasture much like exists today.
+been behind this lagoon amid pasture, much like that which exists

-The houses vary in size from over 6m square
+The houses vary in size from over six metres square

-to barely 4m square, with a maximum surviving wall height
+to barely four metres square, with a maximum surviving wall height

 of 2.4m.
-The designs are quite similar (was there a local builder at work in
+The designs are quite similar (was there a local builder

-cupboards in the walls and cells off the main room.
+floor, cupboards in the walls, and cells off the main room.
 The

-cells in some cases have drains, possibly for toilet purposes and are very
+cells in some cases have drains, possibly for toilet purposes, and